-Solving the linking problem - that is, developing linking theories - is a fundamental component of verb learning for children.
-The linking problem also appears to be relatively constrained in that there is one specific linking pattern (a primary pattern) that emerges for the vast majority of verbs in accusative languages: AGENT-like thematic roles tend to appear in syntactic subject position, PATIENT-like thematic roles tend to appear in syntactic object position, and IN-STRUMENT/SOURCE/GOAL-like roles tend to appear in oblique syntactic positions such as indirect object or object of a prepositional phrase.
-All linking theories must attempt to explain this very frequent pattern either by building it into the human mind in the form of innate knowledge (Fillmore, 1968; Baker, 1988; Perlmutter & Postal, 1984; Larson, 1990; Speas, 1990; Grimshaw, 1990), or by appealing to a specific interplay between the input that children receive and the mechanisms that underlie verb learning (Bowerman, 1988; Goldberg, 1995, 2006; Boyd & Goldberg, 2011; Goldberg, 2013).
+First, there appears to be one dominant linking pattern (a primary pattern) that emerges for the vast majority of verbs in accusative languages: AGENT-like thematic roles tend to appear in syntactic subject position, PATIENT-like thematic roles tend to appear in syntactic object position, and INSTRUMENT/SOURCE/GOAL-like roles tend to appear in oblique syntactic positions such as indirect object or object of a prepositional phrase.
+Deviations from this pattern tend to be constrained to a small set of semantically restricted classes (e.g., psych verbs like love in English).
+This crosslinguistic uniformity can be directly explained if these patterns arise from innate knowledge of a linking theory (Fillmore, 1968; Carter, 1976; Baker, 1988; Perlmutter & Postal, 1984; Larson, 1990; Speas, 1990; Grimshaw, 1990).
+More specifically, it's not surprising to see uniformity in the linking pattern across human languages if humans innately know this linking pattern; that linking pattern would naturally be the default.
+In contrast, derived approaches to linking theories must find some other reason for the predominance of this linking pattern.
+To our knowledge, there is no concrete proposal of this kind.